 Add a homemade touch to your Christmas tree this year with our sweet knitted angel pattern.
-Follow Monica Fuertes’ instructions to learn how to make an angel tree topper who will take pride of place on your tree for years to come.
+Follow Monica Fuertes' instructions to learn how to make an angel tree topper using our free angel knitting pattern who will take pride of place on your tree for years to come.

 This knitted angel pattern is quick to work up, but for a great result make sure you take your time with the finishing (you might even find this takes longer than the knitting!).
 Don't be afraid to unpick and redo your stitches to get them just right, particularly when it comes to the hair and facial features.